4awpawz/buster/README.md

 # a cache buster called *Buster*
-Buster fixes your browser file cache problems
+Buster busts your browser cache problems

 ## features

-1. copies files and renames them with MD5 hash-based file names
+1. MD5 hash-based file names

-1. optionally copy files in place or target a different destination
+1. cache bust in place or a different target

-1. replaces all referencesto to original files names with their MD5 hash-based file names
+1. replaces references found in files to original files names with their MD5 hash-based file names

-1. optionally generates a report to file manifest.json
+1. outputs a manifest to manifest.json

-1. optionaly restores your project back to its original state
+1. restores your project back to its original state

-1. configuration options include the command line, .buster.json, package.json and your own scripts
+1. configurable with the command line, .buster.json, package.json and your own scripts

 1. scriptable and easily integrates into your projects and workflow